cr0cmou/ANDROIDE_Project_HCI_Fitts2.0/README.md

 Note : for reasons undetermined, the random disposition causes a crash.
 The pause function does not work.

+9. Penalty system :

+A penalty system is available, and works the following way : when the subject misses a target, the screen freezes for a few seconds.
+This feature is located in the cible.py file in the **src/class** folder.
+If you wish to activate it, simply scroll to the action function at bottom of the file and un-comment the commented lines containing the instructions : ```pygame.time.wait(2000)```.
+Comment these same lines to deactivate it.
+If you wish the change the length of the screen freeze time, you can modify the number inside the wait function.
+2000 = 2 seconds.

 Bonus : if you wish for the experiment not to be in fullscreen, you may add the ```--windowed``` option to the command.
 Be careful however as it may render some experiments more difficult/impossible to fulfill (targets may appear outside of a smaller screen).

 ## DataAnalysis